Rbootcamp-UHM/github-classroom-for-students/README.md

 Two things about committing.
 One, you should commit somewhat frequently.
 At minimum, if you're doing a homework assignment, you should make a commit each time that you've finished a question.
 Two, leave informative commit messages.
 "Added stuff" will not help you if you're looking at your commit history in a year.
 A message like "Added initial version of hello-world function" will be more useful.

 6. At some point you'll want to get the updated version of the assignment back onto GitHub, either so that teachers/TAs can help you with your code, or so that it can be graded.
-You can do this by using a command in the shell called `git push origin master`.
+You can do this by using a command in the shell called `git push origin main`.
 Make sure youʻre in the same directory as the repo.
  Easy!

 ### Obtaining and pulling a shared repository